Theological and Religious Studies

 W

-To enable new depth of understanding of Christian theological thought from the Reformation to contemporary movements in society and the academy.
-The additional credit hour would also enable attention to be given to theological hermeneutics and methods relating to selected dogmatic categories.
-Specific attention is also given to the contemporary African American theology and other theologies of liberation.
+This course enables new depth of understanding of Christian theological thought from the Reformation to contemporary movements in society and the academy.
+Theological hermeneutics and methods relating to selected dogmatic categories are explored.
+Attention is also given to the contemporary African American theology and other theologies of liberation.

 RT 490: Research and Independent Study